Ahmedabuseta/waf/WILDCARD_CERTIFICATE_GUIDE.md

 1. **acme.sh not found**
    ```
-   ❌ acme.sh not found.
-Please install acme.sh first.
+   ❌ acme.sh is not installed or not available in PATH
    ```
-   Solution: Install acme.sh or ensure it's in your PATH
+   Solution: Install acme.sh using `curl https://get.acme.sh | sh`.
+It will be installed to `~/.acme.sh/` and the certificate manager will automatically detect it.

 2. **DNS API credentials not set**
    ```